Ercan Kara: Rapid Wien

-In January 2020, Austrian Bundesliga club Rapid Wien signed Kara to a two-and-a-half year contract.
+In January 2020, Austrian Bundesliga club Rapid Wien signed Kara to a two-and-a-half-year contract.
 He made his debut on 23 February 2020, entering as an 81st-minute substitute for Christoph Knasmüllner with Rapid trailing 2–1 to TSV Hartberg and scored a 90+3rd-minute game-tying goal.
 In total, Kara scored three goals in nine appearances in the second half of the season.
 In his first full season with the club, Kara appeared in all 32 Bundesliga games and scored 15 goals, the fourth-highest in the league and the most in the Rapid squad.
 He also made his continental debut during the 2020–21 season, on 26 August 2020 against Lokomotiva Zagreb in the UEFA Champions League second qualifying round, scoring the only goal in a 1–0 win.
 The team lost in the third qualifying round, dropping them in to the 2020–21 UEFA Europa League group stage.
 Kara scored two Europa League goals, both in a 3–1 win over Irish team Dundalk, as Rapid finished third behind Arsenal and Molde.
 In March 2021, Rapid head coach Dietmar Kühbauer likened Kara's height, acrobatic ability and goalscoring prowess to that of a Zlatan Ibrahimović with fans later nicknaming him "Karabrimovic" on social media.

 Orlando City

 On 27 January 2022, with only six months left on his Rapid contract, Kara was sold to Major League Soccer team Orlando City ahead of the 2022 season for a reported $800,000.
 He signed a three-year Designated Player contract with additional club options in 2025 and 2026.
-Ercan scored his first goal in U.S. Open Cup competition on May 10, 2022, during a 2-1 round of 32 victory over the Philadelphia Union.
+Ercan scored his first goal in U.S. Open Cup competition on 10 May 2022, during a 2-1 round of 32 victory over the Philadelphia Union.

+Samsunspor

+On 2 September 2023, Kara transferred to Turkish Süper Lig club Samsunspor for an undisclosed fee.

+Return to Rapid Wien

+On 6 February 2025, Kara returned to Rapid Wien on loan.
+On 1 July 2025, Kara made a permanent transfer to Rapid Wien, signing a two-year contract.